St. John the Baptist Catholic School

 3-Year-Old Preschool

-Mrs. Reed has been our 3-year-old preschool teacher for 3 years, and a teacher for 17 years.
+Mrs. Reed has been our 3-year-old preschool teacher since 2022, and a teacher for over 15 years.
 She holds her BA in Elementary Education, Middle School Approval, Reading and Social Science Endorsements.
-Mrs. Reed is also a graduate of St. Pius the X in Lombard!

 Favorite Bible Verse